 Carbon offset should never be the first response to climate change.
 We all have a responsibility to measure our carbon footprint and reduce it as best we can.
 However this will always leave us with some kind of footprint.
 That’s why offsetting plays a vital role.

 After reducing your carbon footprint to a sensible level, carbon offsetting creates funding for projects which reduce emissions even further elsewhere.
 Because emissions disperse throughout the atmosphere, your net carbon footprint becomes smaller even if the offset happens somewhere else.

 Clear offsets through carbon reduction projects in the developing world for three reasons.
-Firstly it help those who are least able to help themselves.
+Firstly it helps those who are least able to help themselves.
 Secondly it achieves the most reduction for the money you spend.
 And lastly the first world is responsible for most global warming anyway, so we feel it is fairer to invest in the developing world given the moral perspective.

 Clear is extremely efficient, with no wage bill, and carefully minimised overheads.

 We are the only offset company to offer offsets for motorcycles, scooters, commuting and skydiving.

 Clear offsets your emissions through high quality carbon reduction projects such as Certified Emissions Reductions (CERs) verified by the United Nations Clean Development Mechanism.

-These are retired through the UK Emissions Registry within 12 months which prevents them from being resold or double-counted.
+These are retired through a central registry within 12 months which prevents them from being resold or double-counted.
 We buy in bulk to get a good price, and pass that discount on to our customers.